American University: 20th century

 The post-World War II-period saw considerable growth and restructuring of AU.
 In 1949, the university merged with the Washington College of Law, which had been founded in 1896.
 Shortly after that, three departments were reorganized as schools: the School of Business Administration in 1955 (subsequently named the Robert P. and Arlene R. Kogod College of Business Administration and in 1999, renamed the Kogod School of Business); the School of Government and Public Administration in 1957; and the School of International Service in 1958.

-In the early 1960s, the Department of Defense and the Central Intelligence Agency operated the FFRDC Special Operations Research Office as a think-tank at American University.
+In the early 1960s, the Department of Defense and the Central Intelligence Agency operated the federally funded research and development center (FFRDC) Special Operations Research Office as a think-tank at American University.
 AU's political involvement was furthered by President John F. Kennedy's Spring 1963 commencement address.
 In the speech, Kennedy called on the Soviet Union to work with the United States to achieve a nuclear-test-ban treaty and to reduce the considerable international tensions and the specter of nuclear war during that juncture of the Cold War.

 From 1965 to 1977, the College of Continuing Education existed as a degree-granting college responsible for on- and off-campus adult-education programs.
 The Lucy Webb Hayes School of Nursing provided an undergraduate study in Nursing from 1965 until 1988.
 In 1972, the School of Government and Public Administration, the School of International Service, the Center for Technology and Administration, and the Center for the Administration of Justice (subsequently named the School of Justice) were incorporated into the College of Public and International Affairs.

 The university bought the Immaculata Campus in 1986 to alleviate space problems.
 This would later become Tenley Campus.

 In 1986, construction on the Adnan Khashoggi Sports and Convocation Center began.
 Financed with $5 million from and named for Saudi Arabian Trustee Adnan Khashoggi, the building was intended to update athletics facilities and provide a new arena, as well as a parking garage and office space for administrative services.
 Costing an estimated $19 million, the building represented the largest construction project to date but met protest by both faculty and students to the university's use of Khashoggi's name on the building due to his involvement in the international arms trade.

 In 1988, the College of Public and International Affairs was reorganized to create two free-standing schools: the School of International Service and the School of Public Affairs, incorporating the School of Government and Public Administration and the School of Justice.
 That same year, construction of the Adnan Khashoggi Sports Center was completed while the Iran–Contra Affair controversy was at its height, although his name remained on the building until after Khashoggi defaulted on his donation obligation in the mid-to-late 1990s.